 22nd April: It seems that Mr L had made himself the commitment of adopting heterogeneous groups as his dominant class-practice.
 The class was organized in mixed-ability groups and Mr L moved from group to group struggling to get the learners to compare their answers.
 During class discussion the different groups had to report back.
-He had adopted the practice of sitting with a group for an extended period.
+He tried to show his class how one could infer from the group-members' responses whether the group was cooperating well.
+He had adopted the practice of sitting with a group for an extended period, regardless of whether the learners were seated in heterogeneous or homogeneous groups.
 This personal interaction with the students may explain why this year he knew not only the strategies used by the different groups but also by the different students, whereas at approximately the same time the previous year he barely knew his students' names.

 From this point on Mr L's practice was focussed on fostering cooperative group-work in mixed-ability groups within a mathematical culture of inquiry and discourse.
 It was clear that Mr L was able to and indeed did successfully implement most of TAP's principles.
 He no longer saw himself as 'center-star': "They can learn from one another, that is - is what I have learnt...they can also learn from me."
 There is no better way to describe the change than using Mr L's own words: L: "Perhaps I am scared because it worked..."; (Mr L and the counselor both laugh) C: "Why are you scared?"
 L: "Because they don't need me".
 However, it was also evident that he was still oscillating between his old beliefs and his new experiences: He was not yet a full partner of TAP.
 He consistently needed proofs that TAP strategies were truly beneficial.
 At times he provided different groups with different activities but once the students were involved in these activities he began to have second thoughts, focussing on the negative aspects on what each group missed by not doing the others' activities instead of realizing what they had gained having had their specific needs addressed.
 At other times he would see a positive aspect and then seem to draw back as if to reinforce his original beliefs.
 He would declare that weak learners could benefit from working in mixed-ability groups: "Uhm, what I'm finding is that in many groups certain people adopt those people that are not performing well..." and in the same breath he could say that he was not sure that the weak students benefited from learning in mixed-ability classes.
-It was clear to him that mixed-ability group-work benefited the "strong" learners: "I find that when they (the "strong") communicate in the (mixed-ability)
+It was clear to him that mixed-ability group-work benefited the "strong" learners: "I find that when they (the "strong") communicate in the (mixed-ability) group they also learn some other skill - of speaking mathematics, which is of great help for them" - echoing Vygotsky (1986).
+And again a need to retract: "I need proof that the strong learners would benefit from working in mixed-ability groups".
+If previously Mr L was concerned that he "might be neglecting the strong pupils" when they learned independently in the homogeneous groups, he now believed that "within the group there is over enough intelligence to actually run through the activities."
+But he still had a problem of "a difficulty of the letting of one group go ahead."
+This last difficulty was not only one of class-management and logistics that he was still experiencing.
+These expressions of contradictory beliefs were characteristic and representative of the way he expressed and exposed his inner conflicts with TAP's principles and practice.